Average Arizona: Diamondbacks set record for being OK

 Put it all together and the Diamondbacks look as if they should be a pretty good team, but they’re running out of time to show it.

-Still, things are looking up: They’re on a four-game winning streak after beating the Dodgers 11-5 on Thursday night.
-One more win would stop the team’s run of average baseball and put them three games above .500.
+Still, things are looking up: They’re on a five-game winning streak after beating the Dodgers for a second straight night.

 “With the talent in this clubhouse, we feel like we could have put ourselves in a better position, but we are where we are right now,” Walker said.
 “So it’s just a matter of moving forward and taking care of business.”